top of page

 Probiotics and Prebiotics

-• Prebiotics are the fibers that feed them (found in foods like garlic, onions, bananas, leeks, and oats).
+Prebiotics: These are fibers that feed beneficial bacteria, found in garlic, onions, bananas, and oats.

 Lifestyle Modifications

-Water helps move food through the digestive tract, prevents constipation, and supports microbial balance.
-A great goal?
+Stay Hydrated: Water is essential for digestion and overall gut health.
 Aim for half your body weight in ounces per day.

-When to Call in the Pros: Microbiome Testing + More
+When to Call in the Professionals: Microbiome Testing + More

 Not Seeing Results?
-It Might Be Time to Test, Not Guess
+It Might Be Time to Test

 • Inflammatory markers